Lemon Salad Dressing (Lemon Vinaigrette)

 When to use this lemon vinaigrette

-This lemon salad dressing will brighten up simple greens (like our spring mix salad), but there are so many delicious ways to use up this lemon salad dressing.
-Here are our favorites:
+This lemon salad dressing will brighten up simple greens (like my spring mix salad), but there are so many delicious ways to use up this lemon salad dressing.
+You can drizzle it over roasted veggies like roasted asparagus or roasted broccoli.
+Use it as a marinade for chicken or fish.
+Or try it in place of the Italian dressing in my Italian dressing chicken!

 Lemon Salad Dressing Recipe (Lemon Vinaigrette)